echdeploy/draft-ech-deployment-considerations/draft-campling-ech-deployment-considerations.md

 ## Implications

 The adoption of ECH will cause additional problems and limit the possibility of implementing operators fulfilling their legal blocking obligations, exposing the population to illegal content related to crimes such as Child Sex Abuse Material (CSAM), malware and other malicious content, and possibly even content deemed to be detrimental to National Security.

+In addition, operators that do not fulfil their legal obligations may be exposed to legal or regulatory remedies.

 # General issues